hive-keychain/keychain-sdk/README.md

 ### Basic Usage

-As any class, you can create a new instance using:
+Start by creating a new Keychain instance using:

 ```
 const keychain = new KeychainSDK(window);
 ```

-The keychain-sdk allows you to set an options parameter, when you need to override RPC node by default, which is used by the keychain extension.
+The keychain-sdk allows you to set an options parameter, in which you can define an RPC node that will override the one normally determined within Keychain.

-In that case you can do:
+This works as follows:

 ```
-const keychain = new KeychainSDK(window, { rpc: 'https://rpc-url-here' });
+const keychain = new KeychainSDK(window, { rpc: 'https://api.hive.blog' });
 ```

-You can also add the override option later on, when processing the request.
-A full code sample, to encode a message would be:
+After creating the instance you can use it to perform any action you'd need, here requesting for a message to be encoded :

 ```
 import { KeychainSDK } from "keychain-sdk";